Stable Diffusion within Open WebUI (20240730)

 DASHDOT_CUSTOM_HOST

-used to allow control on the hostname displayed.DASHDOT_OVERRIDE_OS
+is used to allow control of the hostname displayed.DASHDOT_OVERRIDE_OS

 in use to avoid the tool from giving details about the running container (compared to the docker host, here, running Ubuntu 24.04